breakdance/breakdance/test/expected/bootstrap-css.md

 ### Visible on...

 Green checkmarks indicate the element **is visible** in your current viewport.
-Extra small✔ Visible on x-smallSmall✔ Visible on smallMedium✔ Visible on mediumLarge✔ Visible on largeExtra small and small✔ Visible on x-small and smallMedium and large✔ Visible on medium and largeExtra small and medium✔ Visible on x-small and mediumSmall and large✔ Visible on small and largeExtra small and large✔ Visible on x-small and largeSmall and medium✔ Visible on small and medium
+Extra small ✔ Visible on x-small Small ✔ Visible on small Medium ✔ Visible on medium Large ✔ Visible on large Extra small and small ✔ Visible on x-small and small Medium and large ✔ Visible on medium and large Extra small and medium ✔ Visible on x-small and medium Small and large ✔ Visible on small and large Extra small and large ✔ Visible on x-small and large Small and medium ✔ Visible on small and medium

 ### Hidden on...

 Here, green checkmarks also indicate the element **is hidden** in your current viewport.
-Extra small✔ Hidden on x-smallSmall✔ Hidden on smallMedium✔ Hidden on mediumLarge✔ Hidden on largeExtra small and small✔ Hidden on x-small and smallMedium and large✔ Hidden on medium and largeExtra small and medium✔ Hidden on x-small and mediumSmall and large✔ Hidden on small and largeExtra small and large✔ Hidden on x-small and largeSmall and medium✔ Hidden on small and medium
+Extra small ✔ Hidden on x-small Small ✔ Hidden on small Medium ✔ Hidden on medium Large ✔ Hidden on large Extra small and small ✔ Hidden on x-small and small Medium and large ✔ Hidden on medium and large Extra small and medium ✔ Hidden on x-small and medium Small and large ✔ Hidden on small and large Extra small and large ✔ Hidden on x-small and large Small and medium ✔ Hidden on small and medium

 # Using Less